ElTh0r0/preferendum/README.md

 ## Contribution
 This is my first project using [CakePHP](https://cakephp.org), so there might exist many code sections, which could be implemented much more elegant with the build-in CakePHP features.
 I'm open for any optimization!
 Same for suggestions for additional features or if you are running into problems setting up Sprudel-ng, **write an issue**!
 Additional translations are highly welcome as well or if you feel like improving the code of this app, send a (well documented) **pull request**!
 If you just like Sprudel-ng as it is, let me know by donating this repo a star.

+If you want to work on the code, clone the repositiory and run `composer install`.
+This will download CakePHP library and dependencies.

 ## Attribution of used third-party software/media
 Sprudel-ng makes use of the following software/media and says **Thank you!** to: